3 months ago

 Canadian farmer considering capital cost allowance by a tractor.

-If you need to purchase a major capital asset, such as a building, machinery, or equipment to use in your farming business, consider buying it before the end of the fiscal year.
+Last updated: Jun.
+18, 2025 If you need to purchase a major capital asset, such as a building, machinery, or equipment to use in your farming business, consider buying it before the end of the fiscal year.
 Doing so can help you claim tax depreciation, or capital cost allowance (CCA), which reduces your taxable income.
-What is capital cost allowance … Read more
+What … Read more

 What Canadian Self-Employed Contractors Need to Know

-Are you an employee or self-employed contractor?
+Last updated: Feb.
+20, 2025 Are you an employee or self-employed contractor?
 There’s a big difference, and understanding the differences between the two can have a significant impact on your income tax.
 If you’re working as a self-employed, independent contractor or thinking of becoming one, here are some things you should know.
-Who counts as an independent contractor in Canada?
-Independent … Read more
+Who counts as an independent … Read more

-Unlocking Growth: The Advantages of Incorporation for Canadian Small Businesses Small business owners want to minimize their tax burden and maximize their profits.
+Last updated: Feb.
+18, 2025 Unlocking Growth: The Advantages of Incorporation for Canadian Small Businesses Small business owners want to minimize their tax burden and maximize their profits.
 While incorporating can help you pay less tax, is it right for you and your business?
 This article will explore the benefits and implications of incorporation.
-As always, we recommend consulting a … Read more
+As always, … Read more

 shareholder loan blog fbc

-As Canadian interest rates continue to soar, the idea of taking out a loan from your corporation at no or low interest may be increasingly appealing.
+Last updated: Feb.
+7, 2025 As Canadian interest rates continue to soar, the idea of taking out a loan from your corporation at no or low interest may be increasingly appealing.
 But, before you start using a shareholder loan account, it’s important that you understand the associated tax impact and implications.
-While shareholder loans may initially look attractive to many … Read more
+While shareholder loans may initially … Read more

 2023 corp tax rates canada

-As we wind down another challenging year of dealing with historic inflation, the last thing you want to think about is taxes.
+Last updated: Jan.
+9, 2025 As we wind down another challenging year of dealing with historic inflation, the last thing you want to think about is taxes.
 However, with profit margins tighter than ever, this is exactly the right time to take steps to minimize your tax burden.
-For incorporated businesses, this starts with understanding your income tax rates.
-2025 … Read more
+For incorporated businesses, this starts with understanding your … Read more

 Person doing research on a TSFA vs. a personal account.

-Whether you want to establish an emergency fund, set aside money for retirement, or compile cash for a down payment on a house, you might think your only option is to open a savings account at your local bank.
-Although a savings account is a fantastic way to save money, there are other ways to … Read more
+Last updated: Feb.
+21, 2024 Whether you want to establish an emergency fund, set aside money for retirement, or compile cash for a down payment on a house, you might think your only option is to open a savings account at your local bank.
+Although a savings account is a fantastic way to save money, there … Read more

 older couple walking arm in arm

-You’ve been saving money for years in your registered retirement savings plan (RRSP) and now it’s time to cash in.
+Last updated: Feb.
+13, 2024 You’ve been saving money for years in your registered retirement savings plan (RRSP) and now it’s time to cash in.
 You could take out all the money at once if you wanted, but it’s a better idea to convert the RRSP to a registered retirement investment fund (RRIF).
-The RRIF will continue to grow any … Read more
+The RRIF … Read more